handarobinn/handarobinn/README.md

 - 👋 Hi, I’m Eng.Handa Robinson
 - 👀 I’m interested in Buiding Quality Web and Mobile Applications.
-- 🌱 I’m currently learnin swiftUI
+- 🌱 I’m currently learning swiftUI
 - 💞️ I’m looking to collaborate on Web, IOS and Android Apps: Java(Spring Boot), PHP(Laravel), Kotlin, Flutter and Swift UI
 - I am very much at the Office with MySQL database, though I can work with PostgreSQL as well.
 I prefer using ORMs like Hibernate when accessing the db though.